A-Rocha-Kenya/Pied-Avocet-Breeding-And-Review/README.md

 ## How to cite?

-> Nussbaumer, R., Nussbaumer, A., & Turner, D. (2021).
-Status and size of Pied Avocet Recurvirostra avosetta populations in East Africa , with a first coastal breeding record. *Scopus*, 41(2), 1–10.
+> Nussbaumer, R., Nussbaumer, A., Turner, D. & C., Jackson (2021).
+Status and size of Pied Avocet *Recurvirostra avosetta* populations in East Africa , with a first coastal breeding record. *Scopus*, *41*(2), 1–10.

 ![](/figures/Photo1.jpg)
 *Pied Avocet adult and chicks at Gongoni, central Kenya coast, on 23 January 2020 (Photo: [M. Adamjee](https://www.instagram.com/the_kenyan_birder/)).*